 After I was cured, and as I gradually settled into what I’d like to call the “second half of my life”, I kept thinking of so many other inspiring people that I’d love to sit down and have a chat with.
 Writers, video creators, game developers, and the common denominator appeared to be their creative thinking.

 I wanted to find out more about how they did what they did, and how their creative visions come to life.
-The principles seemed related, be that to applying a creative cure to a viciously clever disease, telling stories about retro technology, writing books about fictitious characters, building 3D worlds or making video games.
+The principles seemed related, be that applying a creative cure to a viciously clever disease, telling stories about retro technology, writing books about fictitious characters, building 3D worlds or making video games.

 Enjoy and be inspired!